Toyota Prius review - Reliability and safety

 Toyota offers a range of service packs for its models, as well as fixed-price servicing which really helps those on a tight budget.
 The Prius also gets a free hybrid system check with every service.

-Toyota’s dealers also finished eighth in the 2015 Driver Power survey with the brand getting an 86.97 per cent rating, so you’re in safe hands.
+Toyota’s dealers also finished third in our 2020 Driver Power survey with the brand getting an 89.7 per cent rating, so you’re in safe hands.

 In this review